spujadas/departure-python/docs/index.md

 Register for the transport operators you want to get information from (registration is free for all the transport operators at the time of writing):

-- National Rail –  Register for access to the National Rail Enquiries OpenLDBWS at http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/, you will receive an email containing a token.
+- National Rail –  Register for access to the National Rail Enquiries OpenLDBWS at http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/, and you will receive an email containing a token.
 - Nederlandse Spoorwegen – Sign up on the NS API portal at https://apiportal.ns.nl/, register for the Ns-App product (https://apiportal.ns.nl/products), and retrieve your API key from your profile page.
 - RATP – Fill in the subscription form and send it to RATP's Open Data team as explained on https://data.ratp.fr/page/temps-reel/, under *S'inscrire*.
 Access to RATP's real-time API doesn't require an API key, but it does require that all calls be made from an authorised IP address.
+- SNCF – Register for access to the SNCF real-time API at https://www.digital.sncf.com/startup/api, and you will receive your API authentication key by email.
 - **TODO**